diemastermonkey/trickery/README.md

 Identifying a device by its MAC address - it's A Hacker Thing.
 Usually you do a web search, but I wanted to 'have it handy'.

 This shell script embeds the entire MAC vendor database (about 50,000 lines) within itself, and provides flexible search from the command line.
-It accepts full and partial MAC addresses and is very tolerant of formatting.
+It accepts full or partial MAC addresses, and you can skip the colons in case someone's shouting a MAC address at you from across the room (it happens).
 Coming soon: Self-update database.

 Examples: